 Plunge pools can be a great, relaxing addition to your backyard environment.
 They are small but come in so many creative design concepts.
 Below are some of my favorites.
 Looking for more basic information about plunge pools?
 Check out my intro to plunge pools.

 Cool Plunge Pool Designs

-Plunge pools are usually built to fit with the aesthetic of your home and landscaping.
-They can be accessorized with features such as waterfalls or jets in order to create the desired image.
+Plunge pools are usually built to fit your home’s aesthetic and landscaping.
+They can be accessorized with features such as waterfalls or jets to create the desired image.

 This frothing plunge pool with a waterfall fits perfectly into the background of a beachside or open landscape: